 Standalone access control

 Standalone units can be built with a touchlock system, which means that the user must type in a PIN code (a certain unique combination of numbers) to be granted access.
 Standalone access controllers can also include proximity readers and magstripe cards or other tokens.
-Proximity cards and key fobs use contactless technology while magstripes, for example, must be swiped through the reader.
+Proximity cards and key fobs use contactless technology, while magstripes, for example, must be swiped through the reader.

-Standalones units are easy to install.
+Standalone units are easy to install.
 They come with a quick installation guide so that an average person can install them without incurring additional fees for security specialists.